 The pooled data presented in Table 2 and fig. 2, exhibited that the chlorantraniliprole 0.4 G @ 10 kg/ha gave a maximum yield of 31.88 q/ha with a higher number of tillers (16.52/hill) and grains (224/panicle) as compared to untreated control.
 The fipronil 0.3 G @ 25 kg/ha and Carbofuran 3 G @ 25 kg/ha were recorded next better treatments for obtained more yield 29.08 and 28.15 q/ha, respectively after chlorantraniliprole, which was at par with each other.
 Whereas, more number of tillers were noted from fipronil and farmers practice i.e.Chlorpyrifos 50 EC + Cypermethrin 5% EC @ 1.2 litre/ha with 15.19 and 14.15 tillers/hill, respectively and more numbers of grains were recorded from fipronil and cartap hydrochloride with 204 and 186 grains/panicle, respectively.The minimum yield (18.85 q/ha) was recorded from untreated control plot with the lowest number of tillers 8.35/hill and grains 127.50/panicle.

 Chatterjee et. al., (2019) reported the lowest insect-pest attack and highest grain yield were observed in the treatment of chlorantraniliprole 0.4%W/W granule application @ 10 kg/ ha (5241 kg/ha) followed by cartap 4G granule application @ 15 kg/ha (5000 kg/ha).
 Rana and Singh, (2017) who reported that chlorantraniliprole besides reduction of stem borer infestation in rice it also recorded the highest grain yield over control.
-Chatterjee et al. (2015) reported that the highest grain yield of rice was obtained from plot receiving granule application with spraying of chlorantraniliprole.
+Chatterjee et al., (2015) reported that the highest grain yield of rice was obtained from plot receiving granule application with spraying of chlorantraniliprole.
 The spider population was recorded maximum in the chlorantraniliprole granule applied plots in comparison to scheduled spray plots.
-Omprakash et al. (2017) and Sachan et al. (2018)reported that the chlorantraniliprole 0.4 G recorded higher average yield (69.63 q/ha).
+Omprakash et al., (2017) and Sachan et al., (2018)reported that the chlorantraniliprole 0.4 G recorded higher average yield (69.63 q/ha).
 Dash et al., (2004) and Panda et al., (2004) who found that the highest yield was obtained from the treatments fipronil and cartap hydrochloride recorded.
 Mayabini (2004) also reported that fipronil was found promising in controlling the pest as well as increasing rice grain yield.

 Economics of the different granular insecticides for the management of stem borer